Today's Articles

 *The birth of Archer Alexander is celebrated on this date in c.
 1810.
 He was a former slave and laborer who served as the model for the emancipated slaves in the Emancipation Memorial in Washington, D.C.
 He was the subject of an 1885 biography, The Story of Archer Alexander, written by William Greenleaf Eliot

-Ferrell hired Alexander to local brickyards in St. Louis until he needed even more money when he sold Alexander to a farmer named Richard H. Pitman in St. Charles County.
+Ferrell hired Alexander to local brickyards in St. Louis until he needed even more money, so he sold him to a farmer named Richard H. Pitman in St. Charles County.
 Alexander had married an enslaved woman named Louisa, whom James Naylor owned, and she accompanied him.
 Alexander was purchased in 1844 and worked for the same master for over twenty years.
 Naylor respected him, and he was responsible for functioning in an overseer capacity on the farm.
 During this time, Archer and Louisa Alexander became the parents of several children.

 Alexander was determined to flee from his life in slavery.
 In 1861, during the American Civil War, he covertly notified a group of Union troops that Confederate sympathizers had sabotaged a bridge they intended to use.
 He became a suspect and had to flee.
 Slave catchers captured him, but he broke free and returned to St. Louis, where he obtained employment under the protection of the Federal provost marshal.